How to Intermingle New & Used Pallet Rack Components

 - If you can afford it, consider replacing entire bay sections rather than one piece.
 You’ll know exactly what is what.

-- You can avoid mingling the two by simply adding an extra upright rather than connecting old beams to new uprights.
+- You can avoid mingling the two by simply adding an extra upright rather than connecting your existing beams to an older frame that may not be as compatible.

 - You can mix & match various components from different manufacturers.
 Many storage rack systems have such similar designs that a rack system can be assembled using parts from more than one manufacturer.
 However, the way these components work together may not extend their individual capacities to an entire system.